luxk3/ubuntu_server_remote_dev_platformio/README.md

     Edit the `.ssh/config` file for your server IP as shown below, adding the `LocalForward 127.0.0.1:8008 127.0.0.1:8008` rule.

-Your .ssh/config entry sould look like this (for password auth):
+Your .ssh/config entry should look like this (for password auth):

         ```Host <your_server_IP>
         HostName <your_server_IP>